California Fan Palms - Cold Hardy

 - Young Washington Palms need plenty of sun

-- Palm will tolerate soils and drought.
+- Palm will tolerate soils and drought

 - Have a moderate growth rate

-Cold Hardy California Fan Palm Tree Information
+California Fan Palm Overview

 Stately and distinctive,